Schottenstein Edition of the Babylonian Talmud: Structure

-Each page of the Hebrew/Aramaic text is in the classic Vilna style, with various classical commentaries (such as Rashi) surrounding the text of the Mishnah and Gemara.
+Each page of the Hebrew/Aramaic text is in the style of the traditional Vilna Edition Shas, with various classical commentaries (such as Rashi) surrounding the text of the Mishnah and Gemara.
 Each Hebrew page is opposite a page of English translation—one Hebrew folio takes approximately six to eight pages of English to translate.
 The literal meaning of the text is shown in bold, while supplementary words and phrases that ease the quick transition of topics are shown in regular font.